The Hidden Reasons Your Gel Manicure Keeps Peeling—According to a Gel Manicure Expert in Philadelphia

 The gel layers applied on top

-This is why curing technique cannot be automated or rushed.
-It requires observation, consistency, and—most importantly—a provider who sees your nail journey as a long-term relationship, not a one-time service.
+This is why curing technique for gel manicures cannot be automated or rushed.
+It requires observation, consistency, and—most importantly—a nail salon that sees your nail journey as a long-term relationship, not a one-time service.

 Her bridal nail transformation: complete.